huridocs/pdf_ocr_service/README.md

     http://localhost:5051/docs

-The end points code can be founded inside the file `app.py`.
+The endpoints code can be found inside the file `./src/app.py`.

-The errors are reported to the file `docker_volume/service.log`, if the configuration is not changed (see [Get service logs](#get-service-logs))
+The errors are logged in file `./data/service.log` (unless configuration points to a different file - see [Quick Start](#quick-start))

 ## Queue processor

-The container `Queue processor` is coded using Python 3.9, and it is on charge of the communication with redis.
+The container `Queue processor` is coded using Python 3.9, and it is in charge of communications with the Redis queue.

-The code can be founded in the file `QueueProcessor.py` and it uses the library `RedisSMQ` to interact with the redis queues.
+The code can be found in the file `./src/QueueProcessor.py` and it uses the library `RedisSMQ` to interact with the Redis queues.

 ## Troubleshooting

-In MacOS, it can be used the following config.yml in order to access to the redis in localhost:
+In MacOS, the following `config.yml` can be used in order to access Redis in the host's localhost:

     redis_host: host.docker.internal
     redis_port: 6379